101 Dalmatians-1961

 Set in London, which adds a level of sophistication to the film, it tells the story of a lonely songwriter named Roger Radcliffe, who lives in a flat with his faithful and devoted Dalmatian, Pongo.
 Theirs is a happy existence, but something is missing.

-He is successful in finding the perfect match for both (Anita for Roger, Perdita for him) and the four of them look forward to years of happiness together until a sinister friend of Anita’s, Cruella De Vil, enters the story.
+He finds the perfect match for both (Anita for Roger, and Perdita for him).
+The four of them look forward to years of happiness together until a sinister friend of Anita’s, Cruella De Vil, enters the story.

 Cruella sees profit in the Dalmatians and attempts to steal and destroy them.